board index » Auto Body and Paint court » Cut, Buff, polish & Detail

 You are watching: How to remove haze from clear coat

-The haze can be from a couple of various things.
-One not letting the clear flash long sufficient in between coats and also some of the vapors were trapped and trying to escape.The various other and also much more prevalent is that tbelow are still fine scratches in the clear.
-1200 to 2000 is a pretty big jump in grit.
-Are you making use of DA or hand sanding?Also I don"t usage M-105 anymore because it has actually fillers in it.
-The surface looks excellent till you clean it and then the clarity is gone.
-Try using M-100 as it is a much better product and also has no fillers.
+The haze have the right to be indigenous a couple of different things.
+One not letting the clean flash long enough between coats and also some that the vapors were trapped and also trying to escape.The other and also much much more common is the there space still fine scratches in the clear.
+1200 to 2000 is a pretty large jump in grit.
+Room you making use of DA or hand sanding?Also i don"t usage M-105 anymore because it has actually fillers in it.
+The surface looks great until you clean it and then the clarity is gone.
+Try using M-100 together it is a much far better product and has no fillers.

 Who is online